 It felt a little strange to deviate from my aunt’s famous dish, but I managed to fill the buffet table with a respectable, if not, entirely perfect, slab of soft, slow-cooked meat thanks to the goyim influence of Mr. Emeril Lagasse.

-Going into our second remote Passover, I will be missing these traditions and my Aunt’s brisket even more.
-So I thought it was the perfect opportunity to resurrect my recipe that was once a staple on my old blog, Big Girls Small Kitchen.
+I thought this was the perfect opportunity to resurrect my recipe that was once a staple on my old blog, Big Girls Small Kitchen (hard to believe that and my first cookbook were published over 10 years ago!).

 If you caught last week’s post, then you know I’m on a bit of a roll with cooking my way through my own archives from a decade ago.
 This recipe certainly held up, though SIBO Amigos will gawk at the ingredient list—I certainly haven’t used this much onion and garlic in a WHILE!